 KAYTE YOUNG: For Earth Eats, this is Kayte Young.
 I've been speaking with Helen Vasquez and Larry Gillen on their farm south of Paoli in Southern Indiana.

 KAYTE YOUNG: Thanks for listening, we'll see you next time.

-RENEE REED: The Earth Eats team includes Eobon Binder, Mark Chilla, Toby Foster, Abraham Hill, Josephine McRobbie, Daniella Richardson, Payton Whaley, Harvest Public Media, and me, Renee Reed.
+The Earth Eats team includes Eobon Binder, Alexis Carvajal, Mark Chilla, Toby Foster, Josephine McRobbie, Daniella Richardson, Samantha Schemenaur, Payton Whaley and Harvest Public Media.